cybersamx/go-recipes/io/file-writer/README.md

 # File Reader

-An example of writing a text file.
+An example of writing to a text file.

 ## Best Practices

 ### Pass by io.Reader and io.Writer

-Go provides the `io.Reader` and `io.Writer` interfaces to represent I/O operations.
-As a best practice, pass the I/O streams using `io.Reader` or `io.Writer` instead of `string`, `[]bytes`, etc. As interfaces, you can pass the concrete object representing the actual stream - it makes the code cleaner and more extensible.
+Go provides the `io.Reader` and `io.Writer` interfaces for I/O operations.
+As a best practice, pass any I/O stream as `io.Reader` or `io.Writer` instead of `string`, `[]bytes`, etc. This makes the code cleaner and more extensible.

-### Writing in chunks

-The function `ioutil.ReadAll` reads the content from the stream into memory until an error or EOF.
-For big files, it makes more sense to break the read operations into smaller chunks.

 ## Setup